 Hazardous: has a special meaning.
-Briefly, it describes many substances which could cause harm in many ways, from emphasise the importance of a full specification of the subject matter of the lease.
-If it is complicated you could put it in a schedule.
-The best way is a description which refers to
+Briefly, it describes many substances which could cause harm in many ways, from

 Insurance rent: landlords have special powers to obtain rent which are not available for the collection of other debts.
 It is therefore always advantageous to specify that monies due to a landlord should be treated as rent, as they are in this lease.
 Insurance rent is a commonly used term.